Morlorf/ig-presentation/speech.md

 **P1:** This is the project structure. *(slide with tree)*

-We organized the code into folders by domain:
+We organized the code into domain folders: environment, rides, people, controls, lighting, UI.
-- `src/environment/` — the scenery: ground, sky, river, vegetation, benches, food stalls, fireworks.
-- `src/rides/` — the rides: each one is a separate component with its own animation.
-- `src/people/` — the NPCs walking around the park and ride passengers.
-- `src/controls/` — navigation and interaction: click-to-fly, raycasting, camera switching.
-- `src/ui/` — the HUD and control panels.
-- `src/lighting/` — lighting and day/night cycle.
-- `src/utils/` — various utilities.

-The bulk of it is in `App.js`: it creates the scene, the renderer, and wires everything together.
-Each component updates itself in the animation loop and communicates through an event system.
+`App.js` creates the scene and the renderer with post-processing — UnrealBloomPass for the night glow — and wires everything together in the animation loop.
+Components communicate through an event bus.

-**P2:** *(next slides)* Let's go into the individual files.

-Starting with `App.js`: here we initialize the Three.js scene, the renderer with post-processing — we used Three.js's bloom effect for the night lights — and mount everything.

-For the environment: `Sky.js` handles the transition between day, night, sunrise and sunset.
-The textures are HDR images from Polyhaven, and the transition is an interpolation between the four textures based on the sun's position. `Water.js` animates the river with a custom vertex shader for wave motion, plus foam and caustics effects. `Fireworks.js` generates fireworks with a particle system — each particle has its own position, velocity, and color, updated frame by frame.

-For interaction: `CameraManager.js` manages the camera — orbit, click-to-fly, first-person on rides, and 6 fixed positions triggered by keyboard. `InteractionManager.js` does raycasting: it casts a ray from the mouse position and checks if it hits interactive objects like lampposts or rides.

-For the rides: they all extend `RideBase.js`, which handles start, stop, and the base animation loop.
-Then each one specializes.
-The *Coaster* moves along a spline curve — a curve that passes through control points — and the speed varies with height, like a real roller coaster.
-The *FerrisWheel* has gondolas on a separate group that counter-rotates to keep them upright.
-The *Carousel* animates the horses with a wave motion, each one phase-shifted from the others.
-The *Balloons* drift with the wind, which is adjustable.
+**P2:** Let me highlight three hard problems.

+First, the **water shader**.
+The river uses a vertex shader summing four Gerstner waves — crests sharpen naturally and the lighting reacts to every ripple.
+Normals are computed analytically from partial derivatives, with noise-based caustics flowing over the riverbed.

+Second, the **roller coaster track**.
+It's a CatmullRom spline extracted automatically from the rail-tube mesh.
+We use a rotation-minimizing frame — unlike Frenet, it doesn't flip at inflection points — and the train speed follows a conservation-of-energy model: accelerates downhill, slows uphill.

-For the NPCs: `Visitors.js` handles pathfinding.
-Each visitor has a destination, computes the shortest path on a grid representing the park, and walks along it.
-The walking animation is procedural: a gait engine with Fourier-series kinematics and two-bone IK.
+Third, the **NPC gait**.
+Each visitor pathfinds with A* on a navigation grid and smooths paths with string-pulling.
+The walk is procedural: each foot slides backward at walking speed — zero foot-skate — with two-bone IK solving the knee.

-For lighting: `DayNightCycle.js` simulates the solar cycle — the sun and moon rotate on an orbit, the lighting changes, and at sunset the lampposts turn on automatically.
-You can also override them manually: Auto, always on, or always off.
+The rides all extend `RideBase.js`.
+The FerrisWheel counter-rotates each gondola with quaternion multiplication.
+The Carousel drives horses with phase-shifted sine waves.
+The Balloons drift with adjustable wind.
+Fireworks use GPU particles: 5000 per burst in the vertex shader.

+For lighting: the sun and moon orbit on a celestial sphere; the sky crossfades four HDR textures via GLSL mixing.
+At sunset, lampposts switch to Auto — overridable to On or Off.

 ---